Jubatian/rrpge-spec/specs/inputdev.rst

 device).

-The "Native control" indicates a control on the device itself if the device physically matches to the device type it represents.
+The "Native control" indicates a control on the device itself if the device physically matches to the device type it represents (except for keyboard).